ertani/ertani.github.io/_pages/about.md

   - /about.html
 ---

 I am a computer scientist and mathematician working on solving algorithmic challenges arising in data science.
+I am interested in several aspects of mathematical computer science and theoretical machine learning.

+This fall I am a research intern at TTIC working with [Yury Makarychev](https://home.ttic.edu/~yury/).
 I obtained my PhD in computer science from the [University of Chicago](https://www.uchicago.edu/).
-I am interested in several aspects of mathematical computer science and theoretical machine learning.

 Interested in my work?
 Check out my Publications page above.